leopheard/ChannelZeroNetwork/README.md

 <a href="kodi.tv">KODI<a> / XBMC / Firestick addon for the <a href="https://channelzeronetwork.com/">Channel Zero Network</a>:<br>

+Channel Zero is an english-based anarchist radio/podcast network run by radical media makers.
+We are here to present anarchist analysis, context to deepen peoples understanding of the situation and broaden the struggle.
+We share stories from the front-lines, lessons from history, and battle-tested ideas to spread revolutionary practices.<br>

+During thes days of late capitalism and rising nationalism we are constantly bombarded with right wing radio and shallow liberal analysis with the threat of fascism.
+Everything in this framework falls within parameters set by the state and offers no way out.
+We present perspectives that exist outside of that paradigm through interviews, documentaries, panel discussions and audio-zines.<br>

+This addon plays the following podcasts:<br>

 - It's Going Down<br>
 - The Ex-Worker<br>
 - Hotwire<br>